Chapter 1: Basic Concepts

 Chromatography

-Separate the components of a mixture (purple) by passing the mixture through a medium where different substances (red and blue) move at different speeds.
+Separate the components of a homogeneous mixture (purple) by passing the mixture through a medium where different substances (red and blue) move at different speeds.

 Source: Wikimedia